 The RCPI is a measure of the received RF power (in dBm) in the selected channel as measured at the DMG antenna output, including the antenna gain that is used to receive the PPDU.
 This parameter shall be measured by the PHY over the preamble of a received PPDU, that is, L-STF or L-CEF, or both, or, if present, EDMG-STF or EDMG-CEF.
 The measurement shall be done over the same bandwidth as the PSDU of the PPDU.
 When multiple RF chains are used to receive the PPDU, RCPI is measured per each RF chain.

-The RCPI encoding is defined in 9.4.2.37 (RCPI element).

 The RCPI for each RF chain shall be equal to the received RF power at each RF chain with an accuracy of ± 5 dB with 95% confidence interval within the specified dynamic range of the receiver.
-The received RF power at each RF chain shall be determined assuming a receiver noise equivalent bandwidth equal to the channel width multiplied by 1.1.
 The relative error between RCPI measurements made per RF chain within a one second interval should be less than ± 1 dB.

 Instruction to TGme Editor: Update REVme D1.3 P4921L2 as shown below.